zapier/zapier-platform-cli/README-source.md

 ## Registering an App

-Registering your App with Zapier will enable much of the functionality within Zapier.com.
-It is a necessary step before `zapier deploy` to use an App Version which exposes the app in the Zapier interface and editor.
+Registering your App with Zapier is a necessary first step which only enables basic administrative functions.
+It should happen before `zapier deploy` which is to used to actually expose an App Version in the Zapier interface and editor.

 ```bash
 # register your app